olvior/bloodthief_autosplitter/README.md

     - 2 = secret
     - 3 = the first key in tutorial
 - essentialy you can use routes to help the autosplitter not make mistakes and accidentaly split when it shouldn't

-## Take your own screenshots:
-To do this:
-- run `configure.py`
-- with the text area, take screenshots of the:
-    - checkpoint text
-    - found secret text
-    - and the text that comes up after you get the first key in the tutorial level
-- with the timer area, take a screenshot of the:
-    - timer when it says 00:00, within the first second

-Then replace the old images in `images/` with the ones you took

 -- --